rennancockles/fastapi-vo/README.md

 ---

-FastAPI-VO is a library for creating simple <a href="https://pydantic-docs.helpmanual.io/" class="external-link" target="_blank">FastAPI</a> view objects just by `picking` or `omitting` parts of a model.
+FastAPI-VO is a lightweight library for creating simple <a href="https://pydantic-docs.helpmanual.io/" class="external-link" target="_blank">FastAPI</a> view objects just by `picking` or `omitting` parts of a model.
 It is designed to be simple, intuitive and easy to use.

 It is so simple that doesn't need much explanation.
 Just check some examples below.